 Training for Ninja Warrior is no joke.
 It takes a lot of hard work and determination to make it through the rigorous obstacles.
 Here are some tips on how to prepare for the challenge.

 Strength training is a must.
 Upper body strength is especially important for Australian Ninja Warrior training as many of the obstacles require some form of climbing or swinging.
-This can be achieved through specific strength training at the gym - especially exercises that require vertical pull strength such as pull-ups and lat pull down.
+This can be achieved through specific strength training at the gym - especially exercises that require vertical pull strength such as completing the monkey bars.

 Bodyweight training regimes such as rock climbing, gymnastics, and calisthenics are some of the most effective forms of strength training for Ninja Warrior because they are highly specific.